okhx/slc/README.md

 # Silicate

-This is the main repository for the Silicate bot.
+This is `unofficial` repository for the Silicate bot.
+It's a modified version with new included features.

 ## Versioning